-Notwithstanding the first paragraph, when determining the terms and conditions for the offer, the offeror may take into account any fall in the price of the offeree company's shares that occurs in the period between the prior tog bort: The offeror is to announce the main terms and conditions of the compensation to the holders.

-transaction and the announcement of the offer and which is substantial and not merely temporary.
+Notwithstanding the first paragraph, when determining the terms and conditions for the offer, the offeror may take into account any fall in the price of the offeree company's shares that occurs in the period between the prior transaction and the announcement of the offer and which is substantial and not merely temporary.
 However, if the offeror paid a premium in relation to the offeree company's share price in the prior transaction, an equivalent premium in percentage terms is to be provided in the offer.